Google Patents from 2016

 Rankings of entities that appear in search results could be done based upon the sentiment associated with those entities.

-We are given a view of some possible additions to Google Maps in this Google patent, including Carpool matching, Location-based reminders, Recommendations for businesses, Special events triggering alerts.
+We are given a view of some possible additions to Google Maps in Google patents, including Carpool matching, Location-based reminders, Recommendations for businesses, Special events triggering alerts.

 Imagine walking up to a restaurant that you don’t know how to pronounce the name of (on a vacation to another country, maybe), and you search using a phone for the word “reviews” to see reviews about it, and the search engine guesses that you mean the restaurant right in front of you.